-If you were an active full-time PSC member for 10 years or more, coverage is extended for up to three years (36 months).
-Thereafter, the survivors may purchase a Survivor Benefits, which carries a premium charge.
+If you were actively covered by the PSC for 10 years or more, coverage is extended for up to three years (36 months).
+Thereafter, the survivors may purchase a Survivor Benefits package, which carries a premium charge.
 The package of benefits is the same as indicated above with the exclusion of Major Medical.

-If you were an active full-time PSC member for less than 10 years, coverage is extended for up to one year (12 months).
+If you were actively covered by the PSC for less than 10 years, coverage is extended for up to one year (12 months).
 Thereafter, survivors may purchase up to 24 months of COBRA coverage for a premium.
-After COBRA entitlement expires, survivors may purchase a Survivor Benefits, which carries a premium charge.
+After COBRA entitlement expires, survivors may purchase a Survivor Benefits package, which carries a premium charge.
 The package of benefits is the same as indicated above with the exclusion of Major Medical.

 It is the responsibility of the surviving spouse or domestic partner and/or covered dependents to notify the College Human Resources Office and the Welfare Fund of the death of the covered employee.
-An application will be provided upon notification.
+An application form will be provided upon notification.

 These benefits will end if your survivors no longer meet the definition of eligible dependent under the Welfare Fund.
 This coverage is available only to those without other comparable coverage.
 Coverage will be permanently discontinued if premiums are not paid.